FOR SCIENTISTS & RESEARCHERS

 -

-Informational Regime (I): non-spatial configuration space where structural constraints, pattern templates, and cross-domain relationships evolve
+Informational Regime (I): abstract configuration space of constraints, pattern templates, and cross-scale relationships

-Both regimes operate under the same transformation algebra but with regime-specific scaling rules, analogous to distinct renormalization schemes.
+Both regimes operate under a shared transformation algebra, with regime-specific scaling rules, analogous to distinct renormalization schemes.

 The mapping between M and I is structured, directional, and potentially measurable.